 To best facilitate communication, consider using a shared workspace such as Basecamp, or a folder on your VPN.
 Talk with your independent contractor prior to the project to establish what will work best for both of you; the contractor may be able to recommend a system they already have in place for shared communication and document collaboration.

-3. Define Measurements and Milestones
+3. Set Project Goals and Milestones

-Setting clear milestones is a second important step.
+Setting clear milestones is the second step.
 Milestones provide defined targets and can help ensure independent talent is making consistent progress towards the goals you set.
 If you want to track milestones, consider using a shared calendar through your internal systems, project management software, or calendar tools such as Google Calendar.

 When working with independent contractors, you are managing a business relationship—not an employer-employee relationship.
 You do not account for the hours independents work in the day, but you can measure their performance by the product they produce, the interactions they have with you and with your team, and how they manage the project.